mrismanaziz/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## How does the moon cut his hair?
+Eclipse it.